FerdosiaEngine/Patroclus/README.md

 ## Quick start in the grammatical structure of the interpreter

 The order of mathematical operations is respected by the use of parentheses.
 Numbers are classified as integers and decimals.
-Different mathematical operators are: "+", "-", "*", "/", "^", "OR", "AND", ">", "<", ">=", "<=", "=", "!=".
+Different mathematical operators are: "+, -, *, /, ^, OR, AND, >, <, >=, <=, =, !=".

 The presence of a comma at the end of a line of code is not required.
 The "PRINT()" function prints the specified message to the screen.
 The message can be a string or a number.